-Fortunately, there are many outstanding building materials that can help architects when the going gets tough.
+Fortunately, many outstanding building materials can help architects when the going gets tough.
 From lightweight, synthetic stucco that provides a continuous insulation system to a building’s exterior to fashionable acoustic ceiling clouds that eliminate the need for imposing barriers, contemporary building materials truly allow architects to do more with less.

 Keep reading for a detailed analysis of 5 of the most innovative architectural materials for buildings.